San Jose Projects

 Beautify an impoverished community!

-The poor communities you will be volunteering in Costa Rica to help will become beautiful, safe places for people to gather.
+The poor communities you will be volunteering in Costa Rica will become beautiful, safe places for people to gather.
 This boosts the overall morale of the community as a whole, and makes people take pride in their surroundings.

 Provide a better quality of life to people in need!